 - Discuss Concerns Early:

-- If you’re unsure, speak with a healthcare provider rather than comparing your baby with others.
+- If you’re unsure, speak with a healthcare provider rather than comparing your little one with others.

 - Focus on the Whole Picture: